-10 Montessori Potty Training Tips for Boys and Girls
+10 Best Montessori Potty Training Tips In 2023

 Montessori potty training is a wonderful source to draw from in which the parent is actively involved in the process.
 It teaches toilet independence, so that your child learns responsibility for their bathroom routine.

 Montessori believes that the sensitive period for toilet training begins around 12 to18-months-old.

 You can take advantage of this time to start transitioning your toddler to potty independence so when they are ready to start, they are receptive and cooperative.

 Montessori potty training teaches careful preparation of the environment which provides your child the freedom to do tasks independently.
 Toddlers love to learn new skills and want to do things for themselves.

 There are a few common signs your child may exhibit when they are ready to begin potty training but not all children are the same.
 Your child may only show a few of these signs, or your child may just be old enough but not interested in learning because it’s easier to have their diaper changed.

 Also Read: The 25 Best Montessori Toys for 2 Year Olds

 If your child understands when they are eliminating or tells you when they need a diaper change, then they may be ready to start.
 If your child hides in different areas of the house or behind things to go poo, they are aware of their bodily functions and ready.
 Another sign is changing fewer diapers and them staying dry more often or for longer periods throughout the day.